180107072/node-editor/README.md

 #  React component for building node-based editors
-(Still in the early stages of development)
+(At an early stage of development)